 Please click the links below for more information on these programs.

 The Kathy Taft Education Policy Award was established in 2010 in honor of Kathy Taft, a longtime member of the NC State School Board.
-The purpose of the Kathy Taft Award is to recognize a rising senior majoring in public policy with an interest in and dedication to education policy.
+The purpose of the Kathy Taft Award is to recognize a rising or graduating senior majoring in public policy with an interest in and dedication to education policy.

 Please click here for more information about this award.